Awards and Appreciation, Dog News

 The CDCR team proudly displays their trophies.

-CDCR has recently completed its Drug Interdiction Program K-9 expansion with the completion of its June 4, 2019, K-9 Academy Graduation.
-K-9 teams at each of CDCR’s 35 adult institutions have proven to be one of the most effective tools in discovering both narcotics and contraband within state institutions.
+CDCR has recently completed its Drug Interdiction Program K-9 teams expansion with the completion of its June 4, 2019, K-9 Academy Graduation.
+K-9 teams at each CDCR adult institutions have proven to be effective tools in discovering narcotics and contraband.

 These K-9 teams have proven they are equally effective in supporting each of CDCR’s values and its mission to enhance public safety.
-K-9 Teams across the state have been busy working in our communities and below are some of the most recent events:
+K-9 Teams across the state have been busy working in our communities.

 On Oct.
 18, CDCR K-9 Teams participated in the Community Trunk or Treat event held by the California Institution for Men.
-With state vehicles decorated and K-9’s Dressed as Superheroes, CDCR K-9 teams had the opportunity to interact with the community, answer questions, and perform several K-9 demonstrations showcasing what makes our K-9’s so super.
-Touting approximately 700 members of the community in attendance the CDCR K-9 team vehicles proved to be a crowd favorite, drawing cheers, overflowing candy bags and plenty of wagging tails.
+With state vehicles decorated and K-9’s dressed as superheroes, CDCR K-9 teams had the opportunity to interact with the community.
+They answered questions, and performed several K-9 demonstrations.
+Approximately 700 community members attended and CDCR K-9 team vehicles proved to be a crowd favorite.
+There were cheers, overflowing candy bags and plenty of wagging tails.

 Officer Lupe Gutierrez standing and holder a lease to K-9 Dexter by the lake